elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### Do JavaScript modules work with the normal local file:// protocol?
+### Do JavaScript modules work with the standard local file:// protocol?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, if you try to open a web page locally, via file:// protocol, you will find that import/export directives do not work.
+  <div><strong>Interview Response:</strong> No, if you try to open a web page locally, via file:// protocol, you find that import/export directives do not work.
 </div><br /><br />

 :::note
-We can use a local web server, such as static-server or use the live server capability of your editor, such as VS Code Live Server Extension to test modules.
+We can use a local web server, such as static-server, or use the live server capability of your editor, such as VS Code Live Server Extension, to test modules.
 :::

   </div>